-You should begin to see devices detected within the first week or two of your Sense monitor being installed.
-Because Sense needs to see a device run a number of times before it can recognize, verify, and ultimately label a device's electrical signature, the first devices identified are often common devices that cycle frequently and consume large amounts of power, like your refrigerator or washing machine.
-Lower usage or smaller load devices like game consoles and televisions tend to take longer to find.
+Throughout the day, Sense analyzes changes in electrical magnitude, phase, and frequency.
+We then apply our algorithms to this data.
+Sense needs to “see” a device run a number of times before it can recognize, verify, and ultimately label a device's electrical signature.
+This all takes time.
+Not surprisingly, the first devices Sense identifies are likely to be common devices that cycle frequently and consume large amounts of power, such as a refrigerator or clothes dryer or water heater.
+Lower usage or smaller load devices like game consoles and televisions tend to take longer for Sense to find.